jmueller209/WIKI_PDA/docs/query_api.md

     }
 }
 ```
 There are a few additional things to note here: The `platform_esp32` and `platform_teensy` functions are provided by the API.
-If you want to use the API on another platform, you will have to write the platform-specific code yourself (see '[Defining your own database platforms](Defining your own database Platforms)').
+If you want to use the API on another platform, you will have to write the platform-specific code yourself for now or open a new issue.
 Moreover, you might want to take a closer look at the `db_init` function.
 The first parameter specifies the indexes you want to load into RAM.
 The following indexes are available:
 - `INDEX_OMNI`
 - `INDEX_ASTRONOMICAL`
 - `INDEX_TEMPORAL`
 - `INDEX_GLOBE_COORDINATE`

 The second parameter is the platform defined above.
 You can load more than one index at a time by chaining multiple indexes together using the pipe `|` symbol, e.g.:
 ```cpp
 ctx = db_init(INDEX_OMNI | INDEX_TEMPORAL | INDEX_ASTRONOMICAL, platform);
 ```
 If you want to use multiple indexes in your program and you have enough RAM available you can always initialize all the indexes you need at the beginning.
 If you are really constrained in terms of RAM, you can always use only one index at a time, free the context once you are done using it and create a new context with another Index later.
-For freeing resources, see '[Freeing API resources](Freeing API Resources)'.
+For freeing resources, see '[Freeing API resources](#step-5-freeing-api-resources)'.
 The `db_init` function returns a pointer to the internally used `DatabaseContext` struct.
 For safety, I highly recommend checking that the returned pointer is not a `nullptr` to ensure that the initialization was successful.

 ### Step 2: Creating a Query